SuperKael/Roguelands-Mods/.github/ISSUE_TEMPLATE/linked-mod-submission-request.md

 **Any other comments, requests, or questions related to your mod:**

-**Mod URL (Must link to an ini file that provides information about your mod, or a GitHub releases page)**
+**Mod URL (Must link to an ini file that provides information about your mod, or a GitHub releases page):**